 For instance, the five number summary on the statistics from the above example would tell you that there are only a few people that come close to the maximal salary of $30,000, but plenty of employees making $1,500.

 The cool thing is that there's also a nice way to visualize the 5 number summary: the so-called box and whisker plot.
 Oddly enough, it has nothing to do with a cat's whiskers.
-Let's jump to the next section and see what it's all about.
+Let's jump to and see what it's all about.

 Box and whisker plot explained

-Let's once again study the example from the above section: the salaries in a company offering you a job.
-Say that you somehow got your hands on the five number summary statistics of these values in the form of a box and whisker plot:
+Let's once again study the example from a box and whisker plot:: the salaries in a company offering you a job.
+Say that you somehow got your hands on the five number summary statistics of these values in the form of

 Even though we don't have a scale on the horizontal axis, we can still get a lot of useful information from the picture.
 But first, let's explain all the elements of the box and whisker plot.

 Firstly, let's see how to find the 5 number summary on this plot.
-In fact, this couldn't be simpler: the five values (from smallest to largest, as given in the above section) are drawn as the vertical lines on the plot (from left to right), i.e.,
+In fact, this couldn't be simpler: the five values (from smallest to largest, as given in the vertical lines on the plot (from left to right), i.e.,) are drawn as

 - The minimum is the left end of the left horizontal line (whisker);